Effectively Calm a Dog: Surprising Solutions!

 • fire of any type

 Each dog has their own traumas.
-Our job as dog parents is to recognize the traumas and help them cope as best as we can.
+Our job as dog parents is to recognize the traumas and help them cope as best as they can.

 In this article, I talk about how I adopted Henry as a foster dog.